 #3.
 Does It Need to Be Quiet?

-So I’m going with vibrators here that only get up to about 40 decibels, a.k.a., truly quiet.
+Here, I’ll list vibrators here that only get up to about 40 decibels.
 “Quiet” is a bit of a relative term: different people have different definitions.
 Like, I’ve seen multiple people write that the Satisfyer Pro 2 is quiet, and that confuses me, honestly.
-It’s quiet enough on the lower vibration speeds and against the clit, but hovers around 50 dB (and rattly) on high even when surround by flesh (i.e., labia).
-You can disguise that sound, but you’ll need some TV or music playing at a consistent volume.
+It’s quiet enough on the lower vibration speeds and against the clit, but hovers around 50 dB on high even when surround by flesh (i.e., labia).

 #4.
 App Controlled / Long-Distance Play Needed?